albar965/littlenavmap-manual/src/en/ROUTEEXPORTALL.rst

 Resets the path back to default.
 The default path is determined by the current scenery library or simulator selection.
-If not applicable, the best estimate from installed simulators is used.
+If not applicable, the best estimate from installed simulators and :ref:`scenery-library-menu` selection is used.

 Category